 Would you visit a pancake house if you couldn’t eat the pancakes?
 Hmm, maybe not.
 Though ordering vegan at IHOP seems a little strange, plant-based people still do find themselves at IHOP with family or friends.
 And if you do, you’ll at least be able to have to have a bite for breakfast and a cup of coffee.

 What do you think makes this famous family restaurant so appealing?
 Could it be the colorful menu full of comfort foods or the super laid-back style and stimulating atmosphere?
-Whatever it is attracts hungry customers who gobble up over 700 million IHOP pancakes annually at more than 1,700 IHOP locations across the United States.
+Whatever the magic ingredient is, it’s working.
+Every year, a whopping 700 million IHOP pancakes are devoured in over 1,700 IHOP locations throughout the US.

 You may be wondering if your hungry belly might become a hangry monster by the time you mull over the menu.
 After all, how could you find anything vegan at IHOP without losing your mind?
 Luckily, we’re here to help.

-- Grits, sourdough toast with jam or peanut butter, and an order of hash browns
+Grits, multigrain toast (no butter) with jam or peanut butter, and an order of hash browns

 Lunch and dinner might be a bit trickier with fewer options for anything savory or substantial.
 You could easily choose a breakfast combo from above or try these simple suggestions for eating vegan at IHOP.

-- Minestrone soup, two slices of sourdough toast with avocado, potato pancakes, and broccoli florets
+Two slices of multigrain toast (no butter) with avocado, hash browns, and broccoli florets

 Vegan Options at IHOP